awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-adaptive-authentication.md

 **Note**
 \*Phone numbers don't need to be verified to be used for SMS as a second authentication factor\.

-## Creating a Device Fingerprint<a name="user-pool-settings-adaptive-authentication-device-fingerprint"></a>
+## Creating a device fingerprint<a name="user-pool-settings-adaptive-authentication-device-fingerprint"></a>

 When you call the Amazon Cognito authentication APIs, such as [AdminInitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) or [AdminRespondToAuthChallenge](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminRespondToAuthChallenge.html) from your server, you need to pass the source IP of the user in the ContextData parameter\.
 This is in addition to your server name, server path, and encoded\-device fingerprinting data, which are collected by using the Amazon Cognito context data collection library\.

-For information on enabling advanced security from your web or mobile app, see [Enabling User Pool Advanced Security from Your App](user-pool-settings-viewing-advanced-security-app.md)\.
+For information on enabling advanced security from your web or mobile app, see [Enabling user pool advanced security from your app](user-pool-settings-viewing-advanced-security-app.md)\.

 Collect user context data from the client side when your app is calling Amazon Cognito from your server\.
 The following is an example that uses the JavaScript SDK method `getData`\.